Hemodynamic effects of intra- and supra- deployment locations for a bioprosthetic aortic valve: Material and Methods

 \subsection{Fluid Mechanics}

 The blood velocity $\vel(\pos,t)$ and pressure $p(\pos,t)$ are governed by the incompressible Navier-Stokes equations:

 where $\rho = 1000\,\,\text{Kg}/\text{m}^3$ is the constant blood density.
 Blood is modeled as an incompressible Newtonian fluid, so the viscous stress tensor is given by $\viscstress = \mu(\nabla \vel + \nabla \vel^T )$ with $\mu = 3.5$ \unit{\milli\pascal.s} representing the blood viscosity with a hematocrit of $40\%$ \cite{katritsis2007wss,devita2013non_newtonian}.
 Equations~\ref{eq:ns} are solved in dimensionless form over an Eulerian Cartesian grid using central second-order finite differences discretized on staggered grids \cite{verzicco1996finite,van2015pencil} and are marched in time using a fractional step with an explicit Adams-Bashforth method for the viscous and non-linear convective term.
 The non-dimensionalization process results in a Reynolds number $Re=\rho U L / \mu=3179$, where $U=0.5$ \unit{\metre\per\second} and $L=21$ \unit{\milli\metre} are the characteristic velocity and length scales used for non-dimensiolization.
-The Eulerian grid is composed of $n=n_x n_y n_z=636\times636\times726\simeq293\cdot10^{6}$ equally spaced grid points, distributed every 230 \unit{\micro\metre} in each direction, corresponding to approximately 300 million degrees of freedom, for the hemodynamics only.
+The Eulerian grid is composed of $n=n_x n_y n_z=636\times636\times726\simeq293\cdot10^{6}$ equally spaced grid points, distributed every 230 \unit{\micro\metre} in each direction, corresponding to approximately 300 million degrees of freedom for hemodynamics, about 30 million of which lie within the cardiovascular structures.
+This proportion is influenced by the presence of peripheral arteries and veins extending away from the heart, which reduces the percentage of active computational nodes.
+In more compact anatomical configurations, this percentage tends to increase.
 The no-slip condition on the moving wet cardiovascular tissues is imposed through the instantaneous forcing $\mathbf{f}_\textup{IB}$ using an ``Immersed Boundary Method (IBM) based on the Moving Least Square (MLS)" interpolation \cite{deTullio2016MLS,spandan_2017_potential,spandan2018fast}.
 As it happens in IBMs, the cardiovascular structures are immersed in the computational domain (Eulerian grid), as shown in Figure~\ref{fig:Figure_setup} and the no-slip forces $\mathbf{f}_\textup{IB}$ are applied at Lagrangian markers that are uniformly distributed over the wet cardiovascular surfaces.
 These surfaces are discretized using triangular elements, with their centroids serving as Lagrangian marker nodes.
 The hydrodynamic loads acting on the structures (to be transferred to the structural solver, detailed in the following section) are evaluated at the same Lagrangian markers located on the immersed body surface.
 The local force at each triangular face $\mathbf{f}^H_f$, which includes both pressure and viscous stresses, is computed as: